Vision / Intent:

 Assessment at Key Stage 3:

 Assessment at Key Stage 3 will take a variety of forms, but essentially students will be tested each term against a variety of skills.
+The format of the assessments will reflect the key skills required for GCSE.
 These will include written communication, knowledge and understanding, and source interpretation and evaluation.
-These will inform students termly reports.
-In Year 9, assessments will take place which are more closely tied to the explicit demands of the GCSE specifications.
+These will inform students and parents / carers of progress against target grades in the termly reports.
+In Year 9, assessments will take place which are more closely tied to the explicit demands of the GCSE specification.

 Assessment at Key Stage 4: